A Complete Guide to Assisted Hatching: When to Help a Chick and How to Do It Safel

 FAQ

-How do I know a chick is truly stuck?
+How do I know when it's appropriate to intervene and help a chick hatch?

 Can I help before an external pip?